Core Program Speakers

 Book and pay

-Please refer to SIAW26's activities document for a full description of each activity.
+Please refer to SIAW26's activities document (or download it as a pdf) for a full description of each activity.
 Enjoy!

 • The interior courtyard of the Palazzo Portinari Salviati in Florence, Italy, which has been converted into a luxurious lounge or hotel lobby.
 The space features grand Renaissance architecture with large arches and columns.
 A central statue of a Roman figure is surrounded by elaborate floral arrangements.